 Animals have different ways of marking their territory.
 Dogs, for instance, wee on things.
 Wombats use poo.
-Poo that is high up, on rock, is a better marker than poo in hollows or ruts so Wombat poo is a shape that doesn’t roll easily.
+Poo that is high up on rocks is a better marker than poo in hollows or ruts, so wombat poo is a shape that doesn’t roll easily.
 This is a perfect adaptation.
-To investigate this perhaps you can play with building blocks?
-Or can you form wombat poo with clay or mud?
-What rolls?
+To investigate this with children, perhaps you can play with building blocks… Or can you form wombat poo with clay or mud?
+What shapes rolls?
 What balances easily?
-What is the optimum solid for ‘solids’?

 It is certainly interesting to learn about wombat anatomy and all its interesting “features”.
 One aspect of wombats’ bodies is humorously described in this beautiful cartoon.
 While the cartoon is more suited to adults, we hope that you and the children will find many interesting things to discover about wombat anatomy and habits.

 - Australia is the only country in the world where representatives of all three types of mammals live in the wild.

 - The largest group worldwide are placental mammals, who give birth to live babies and have placentas.
 Australian mammals included bats such as flying foxes.
 Humans are also part of this group.

 - Marsupials have pouches, such as kangaroos, wombats, possums, and bilbies.